 Skip to main content

-Membase connects to AI agents via the Model Context Protocol (MCP), providing a standardized way for agents to store, search, and retrieve memories.
+Membase connects to AI agents via the Model Context Protocol (MCP), providing a standard way for agents to store, search, and retrieve memories.

 At a Glance